Catallactic/catallactic-site/docs/litepaper.md

 </span>
 ---

+We consider that, despite there are pending challenges, the current blockchain infrastructure landscape is in a path to achieve decentralization.
+We also consider that currency landscape is orphan of currencies compliant with secular economics knowledge and there is room for improvement.
+We think that, in order to deliver mainstream adoption, cryptocurrencies should be privately issued, stable, in competition and provide a real world utility [1] and that this will unleash the squeezed real economy.

 CryptoCommodity proposes a new medium of exchange based on Representative Money.
-CryptoCommodity aims to deliver the missing piece in current cryptocurrency offer: a stable noon-fiat cryptocurrency.
-Hayek said money with stable value would be preferred by users [1].
+CryptoCommodity aims to deliver the missing piece in current cryptocurrency offer: a stable non-fiat cryptocurrency.
+We also propose a tokenization platform for private issuance and management to release real world value providers of the technological burden.

-Real utility to empower real economy.
+We think adoption can be multisectoral, incremental and that benchmarks of good practices are required.
+We do not aim to fully define how the currency competition would look like but, instead, we set a first step on this path and listen the free market to discover the best practices.
+We think existing work is mislead in vision but that most of the tools that has been created (exchanges, wallets) can be reused for our purposes.
+We also think new tools must be introduced, specially for standardization and transparency goals.

 <span style={{color:'blue'}}>
 ## **8. References**